 Whether you are connecting two or more solar panels, as long as you understand the basic principles of how connecting multiple solar panels together increases power and how each of these wiring methods works, you can easily decide on how to wire your own panels together.
 After all connecting solar panels together correctly can greatly improve the efficiency of your solar system.

 Connecting Solar Panels Together in Series

 The first method we will look at for connecting solar panels together is what’s known as “Series Wiring“.
 Connecting solar panels together in series is used to increase the total system voltage.
 Solar panels in series are generally used when you have a grid connected inverter or charge controller that requires 24 volts or more.
 To series wire the panels together you connect the positive terminal to the negative terminal of each panel until you are left with a single positive and negative connection.

 Solar panels in series add up or sum the voltages produced by each individual panel, giving the total output voltage of the array as shown.

 Solar Panels in Series of Same Characteristics

 In this method ALL the solar panels are of the same type and power rating.
 The total voltage output becomes the sum of the voltage output of each panel.
-Using the same three 6 volt, 3.0 amp panels as above, we can see that when they are connected together in series, the array produces 18 volts (6 + 6 + 6) at 3.0 amps, or 54 watts (volts x amps).
+Using the same three 6 volt, 3.0 amp panels from above, we can see that when these pv panels are connected together in series, the array will produce an ouput voltage of 18 volts (6 + 6 + 6) at 3.0 amps, or 54 watts (volts x amps).

 Now lets look at connecting solar panels in series with different nominal voltages but with identical current ratings.